globocom/megadraft/docs/customization.md

   and when clicked it will open a modal window with the full button list.
 - `modalOptions`: (optional) object, height and width of the modal.
   Check the following sections for more info.
-- `onToolbarShowRequest`: (optional) Predicate function fired when editor state changes
+- `shouldDisplayToolbarFn`: (optional) Boolean-valued function fired when editor state changes.
+It allows to control whether or not the Toolbar should be shown.

 Check the following sections for more info.